Club: Reading FC | Opening: 1998 | Capacity: 24,161 seats

 If tickets remain available, these can get bought at the ticket office until half-time.
 Whereas Reading sold out regularly in the Premier League, they rarely tend to do so in the Championship.

-Expect to pay from £23.00 for a seat behind the goal to £35.00 for the more expensive Upper West Stand.
+Expect to pay from £20.00 for a seat behind the goal to £32.00 for the more expensive Upper West Stand.
+Tickets are £3.00 more expensive if bought on the day.
 You can find a seating plan here.

 Madejski Stadium tours